ConnorDeMeyer/ECS/README.md

 ### References

-Because Data is stored in contigious array, they will sometimes have to move whenever the underlying array has to resize.
+Because Data is stored in contiguous array, they will sometimes have to move whenever the underlying array has to resize.
 Because of that you references/pointers to components are passed may be passed around by `Reference<Component>`.
 It contains a pointer to the class `ReferencePointer<Component>` that is static in memory and contains the pointer to the Component.
 Every time the underlying array gets resized, all the `ReferencePointer<Component>` get their pointers updated.
 These are similar to `std::shared_ptr` as they will always point to either a valid component or a nullptr in case the Component has been removed.
 They will also only be deleted from memory when no reference exists that points to it.

 ## Entity Registry